kotlin-hands-on/hands-on/Getting Started with Ktor/04_running-the-application.md

 ![Browser](./assets/browser.png)

 We've now successfully created our first Ktor server application.
-Ktor allows for much more functionality such as server creating websites, serving static content, providing HTTP end-points for RESTful services, etc. For more information check out some of the [tutorials on Ktor](https://play.kotlinlang.org/hands-on) as well as the [documentation on ktor.io](https://ktor.io/servers/index.html).
+Ktor allows for much more functionality such as serving static content and front-ends for web sites, providing HTTP end-points for RESTful services, etc. For more information check out some of the [tutorials on Ktor](https://play.kotlinlang.org/hands-on) as well as the [documentation on ktor.io](https://ktor.io/servers/index.html).